LaCAfe/PronounBP/README.md

 # PronounBP
-A dictionary of pronouns for Brazilian Portuguese
+A dictionary of pronouns for Brazilian Portuguese based in Brazilian Portuguese language version of the LIWC dictionary[1].

-The importance of pronouns as markers of attitude is well documented in the literature Considering the importance of pronouns to Text Analysis, we produced a new pronoun dictionary, named PronounBP.
-To create this dictionary, we compared pronouns from LIWC2007pt with words present in a list of Portuguese pronouns (LOP1) and, after that, we (1) removed some pronouns from inadequate categories; (2) included words in the pronouns categories.
+The importance of pronouns as markers of attitude is well documented in the literature.
+Considering the importance of pronouns to Text Analysis, we produced a new pronoun dictionary, named PronounBP.
+To create this dictionary, we compared pronouns from LIWC2007pt with words present in a list of Portuguese pronouns (LOP1, available in https://github.com/LaCAfe/LOP1 ) and, after that, we (1) removed some pronouns from inadequate categories; (2) included words in the pronouns categories.

+[1] Balage Filho, P.P., Pardo, T.A., Aluísio, S.M.: An evaluation of the Brazilian Portuguese LIWC dictionary for sentiment analysis.
+In: Proceedings of the 9th Brazilian Symposium in Information and Human Language Technology (STIL).pp.
+215–219 (2013)

 When using this file for academic purposes, please cite our article: